Spring bulbs to plant for summer blooms

 Apr 5, 2022

-You don’t need to change your existing landscape to enjoy a garden of full blooms in the summer.
+You don’t need to change your existing landscape to enjoy a garden of full blooms in the summer, which is especially helpful if you're living in a rental where you're restricted from altering your yard.
 All you need is a few pots, soil, and a mix of the right bulbs to get started.
 And, if you planted spring-flowering bulbs in the fall, you may be ready to take those out and replace them with new ones.
 Discover 12 different bulbs that will add beautiful color and texture to your home throughout the coming season.

 What to know about planting spring bulbs in a container